neoblackxt/AnyWebView/README.md

 **THIS IS AN EXPERIMENTAL BRANCH, IT IS PROBABLY UNSTABLE.**

-It tries to detect all system webviews and adds them into the developer options.
+It tries to detect all system webviews and add them to the developer options -> WebView implementation list.

 <img src=".github/webviews.jpg" width="720"/>